Fix: CPU Overheating

 Any CPU from these past ten years or more can’t function without an operational cooler.
 In other words, you most probably have a cooler on your PC.

 Over time, dust will almost always start gathering inside the system.
-Usually, the dust that accumulates in the computer isn’t a huge issue, but it can become one if left unattended for a long time.
+Typically, the dust that accumulates in the computer isn’t a huge issue, but it can become one if left unattended for an extended time.

 This is especially true if a lot of dust is stuck in the CPU’s fan/cooler.